 I own land in Overwhelmed Land.
 I’m doing my best to keep it as a vacation home though.
 A “vacation” I try not to take too often.
 This is when life gets to be “too much” and I don’t know how to function day-to-day.
-This is where my 37 years as a Christian and 34 years in the ministry doesn’t buy me a ticket out of there.
+This is length of living a life of faith and my years of full-time ministry doesn’t buy me a ticket out of there.
 This is where common sense stays behind.

 I’ve long been a wrestler of my faith.
 I haven’t had much success following “supposed to’s.”
 Christian clichés don’t speak to me.
 I. Have.
 To.
 Know.
 More than that.
 Maybe this is why I survived the 1980s as a woman in ministry.
 It never occurred to me that I wasn’t “supposed to” do what God called me to do.
 I just did it, wrestling all the way.

 This wrestling mindset of mine has been tweaked recently.
 After yet again being overwhelmed with fear over one of my sons, I was lovingly—and firmly—challenged by a lovely lady in my life that God is big enough to fix this.
 That this should be my prayer.

 Becoming overwhelmed is such a common thought process in my prayer life which always leads to prayers of “Oh God…oh God…oh God…” and nothing else because fear has crippled me and I move to Overwhelmed Land.
 So from Overwhelmed Land I started to pray simply, “God, you are big enough to do what you need to do.”
 It has almost become like a mantra so I don’t let my mind wander to Overwhelmed Land.

 At first this advice came across as overly-spiritual.
 Another Christian cliché.
 Certainly, I know God is big enough.
 Duh.
 But then the wrestler me started to really process this truth.

 God is big enough to heal the shame in my son.

 What good am I doing in the situation by living in Overwhelmed Land?